TUI

 - Manual upload — After a run,

-s/rupload the report without turning auto-submit on;/resumereopens older runs - Command help — Slash-command reference with completion
+s/rupload the report without turning auto-submit on;/report listordopens the report replay (text + optional charts) - Command help — Slash-command reference with completion